abolfazl30not30/SuffixTree/README.md

 ### Node:
 * Represents a node of the generalized suffix tree graph
 * `getData` :
   * Returns the first <tt>numElements</tt> elements from the ones associated to this node.
   * Gets data from the payload of both this node and its children, the string representation of the path to this node is a substring of the one of the children nodes.
   * @param numElements the number of results to return.
 Use -1 to get all
   * @return the first <tt>numElements</tt> associated to this node and children
 * `addRef` :
   * Adds the given <tt>index</tt> to the set of indexes associated with <tt>this</tt>

 * `contain` :
   * Tests whether a node contains a reference to the given index.
   * <b>IMPORTANT</b>: it works because the array is sorted by construction
   * @param index the index to look for
   * @return true <tt>this</tt> contains a reference to index

-* `computeAndCacheCount` :
-    * Computes the number of results that are stored on this node and on its children, and caches the result.
-    * Performs the same operation on subnodes as well
-    * @return the number of results
-* `getResultCount` :
-    * Returns the number of results that are stored on this node and on its
-    * children.
-    * Should be called after having called computeAndCacheCount.
-    * @throws IllegalStateException when this method is called without having called
-    * computeAndCacheCount first
-    * @see Node#computeAndCacheCount()

 ## Differences from the original suffix tree